Interpolation space: Complex interpolation

 with equality of norms.
 This fact is closely related to the Riesz–Thorin theorem.

 Real interpolation

 There are two ways for introducing the real interpolation method.
 The first and most commonly used when actually identifying examples of interpolation spaces is the K-method.
 The second method, the J-method, gives the same interpolation spaces as the K-method when the parameter θ is in (0, 1).
-That the J- and K-methods agree is important for the study of duals of interpolation spaces: basically, the dual of an interpolation space constructed by the K-method appears to be a space constructed form the dual couple by the J-method; see below.
+That the J- and K-methods agree is important for the study of duals of interpolation spaces: basically, the dual of an interpolation space constructed by the K-method appears to be a space constructed from the dual couple by the J-method; see below.

 K-method

 The K-method of real interpolation can be used for Banach spaces over the field R of real numbers.